 Now aren’t you glad I took notes for you, so you can also enjoy a warm bowl of cinnamon-y apple goodness, too?!

 Like this applesauce recipe?
-Pin it!
+Save it to Pinterest!

 A few more apple recipes from my friends: